2023 PP Systems

 Innovator’s Travel Award

-We are happy to offer the PP Systems 2020 Innovator’s Travel Award in which five deserving candidates will be awarded $1,000 each to be used toward flights and/or hotel accommodations for an upcoming relevant conference or workshop in 2020.
+We are happy to offer the PP Systems 2023 Innovator’s Travel Award in which three deserving candidates will be awarded $1,000 each to be used toward costs (registration, hotel, airfare, etc) associated with an upcoming relevant conference or workshop in 2023.

 3 students will be chosen and must meet the following criteria:

 - Be an active PP Systems user

-- Have an accepted poster or talk at an upcoming conference in 2020 that includes use of one of our instruments as part of the research to be presented
+- Have an accepted poster or talk at an upcoming conference in 2023 that includes the use of at least one of our instruments as part of the research to be presented

 - Be active on social media (via your own lab blog, Twitter, Instagram, etc.)

 - Submit a 2-minute video telling us a bit about yourself, your research, and why you believe you would benefit from this travel award in regard to your research

 - Receive a written recommendation from your professor or supervisor

 - Create a brief (one-minute) follow-up video about how they benefited from attending the conference